ramanmangalam/Linux-Basic-Commands/README.md

 Basic-Commands

-1) touch - Touch command is use to create empty files,we can't write data in a file,can't edit or save file Syntax:- touch filename eg)-touch firstfile
+1) touch - Touch command is use to create empty files,we can't write data in a file,can't edit or save file.

+Syntax:- touch filename

+eg)-touch firstfile

-To create Multiple Files- touch secondfile thridfile fourthfile TO create Number of Files - touch firstfile{1..10}
+To create Multiple Files- touch secondfile thridfile fourthfile

+TO create Number of Files - touch firstfile{1..10}

 2) ls - It Shows available files and directory list in the present working directory.